 Critical analysis of films that deserve your special attention.
-Whilst the sections for Tarkovsky and Bergman suggest themselves, I also decided to dedicate separate spaces to two contemporary directors whom I respect: Steve McQueen and Nicolas Winding Refn.
+Whilst the sections for Tarkovsky and Bergman suggest themselves, I also decided to dedicate separate spaces to three contemporary directors whom I respect: Steve McQueen, Tomas Alfredson, and Nicolas Winding Refn.
 The last section, Either/Or, features various films which I either consider to be there or thereabout at the hight of the aforementioned maestros' work, or to be of theoretical interest alone.

 Andrei Tarkovsky: In progress.
 Following the reevaluation of my fifth draft on Ivan's Childhood, I am going to approach this project a little differently.
 I am hard at work to restart what would be the sixth draft of Ivan's Childhood.
-Please stay tuned.
+Please stay in touch.

 Ingmar Bergman: Research in progress.
 The provisional list of movies is settled.

 Nicolas Winding Refn: Nicolas Winding Refn's has proved to be highly divisive.
 Yet, whether one loves or hates him, one cannot ignore his work.
-Whilst I consider him one of the most important film directors of all time, I also think that his true significance is obscured.
-This section focuses on the critical aspects of the film, the context wherein the film finds itself, and how Refn expresses them cinematically.
+Whilst I consider him one of the most important film directors of all time, he is also one of the most misunderstood.
 The first article offers an in-depth analysis of Refn's most divisive work to this day, Only God Forgives.
 I am currently preparing an article on The Neon Demon.
 I am also in preparation for the second article on Only God Forgives.
 Please stay in touch.

 Steve McQueen: Ever since the release of his debut feature, Hunger, Steve McQueen has been held with universal acclaim.
-Whilst I am happy to see the praises heaped for the Briton, I am also concerned that the subjects of his work, which made his film so important, ironically obscures the true significance of his work.
-Therefore, I have decided to analyse what makes his seemingly classical directorial style is not mere aesthetic choice.
+Whilst I am happy to see the praises heaped upon the Briton, I am also concerned that the subjects of his work, which made his film so important, ironically obscures the true significance of his work.
+Therefore, I have decided to analyse each of his film in depth with special attention on his aesthetic choices.
 The first article on his seminal film, Shame, has been published.
 Many more to follow.
-Please stay tuned.
+Please stay in touch.